 Cypresses on Hills – The Tuscan Picture Postcard

 I don’t know about you, but after a day pounding the dusty pavements of urbanized Italy, I am always delighted to get out into the countryside, return to my salubrious Italian villa and soak up the natural beauty of the Tuscan terrain.
 The picturesque cliche you might have imagined of cypresses standing sentinel around ancient stone farmhouses perched on rolling vine-draped hills are a happy reality.

 This is the recurring image that will greet you as you curl around another beautiful bend in Tuscany.
 If you book yourself onto one of the best bus tours in Tuscany, Italy you can sit back and watch as mother-nature unfurls her majesty.
 Bellaitalia Tours, starting from Lucca, a walled city in Northern Tuscany, take smaller groups by bus or minivan to two of the most popular destinations in Tuscany: San Gimignano and Siena.

-With tours that take in the Chianti region, Montepulciano or Brunello di Montelcino hill towns and surrounding vineyards, you can travel along more out of the way routes, get a very personalized perspective from your dedicated driver and enjoy a lovely lunch during your 8 hour tour.
+With tours that take in the Chianti region, Montepulciano or Brunello di Montalcino hill towns and surrounding vineyards, you can travel along more out of the way routes, get a very personalized perspective from your dedicated driver and enjoy a lovely lunch during your 8-hour tour.

 With no waiting around for fellow tourists to rejoin your group or being tied to following the main tourist routes, you will get a wonderful overview of wine production in Tuscany and be dropped to your villa delighted with your day among the vines!